sixslime/pdata/README.md

 PlayerData's integrity is unnaffected by player name changes and will automatically update the Player Array to reflect a player's new username.
 # Usage
 ### Preface
-NBT storage locations will be referred to in this format: `foo:bar -> baz`. \
+NBT storage paths will be referred to in this format: `foo:bar -> baz`. \
 *Such that the command to get this data would be `/data get storage foo:bar baz`.*

 The Player Array refers to `pdata:data -> players`.